Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 Extra hours mean extra income.

-Many years ago, I experienced this in a vessel which was running on a time charter contract.
-The voyage was very short- mostly 6 hours of navigation and 3 to 8 hours pilotage.
+Many years ago, I experienced this in a vessel that was running on a time charter contract.
+The voyage was very short- mostly 6 hours of navigation and 3 to 8 hours of pilotage.

 Our working hours were pretty much over the limit.
 But at the end of the month, we were given an excess overtime of more than 120 hours.